buzzware/cascade/api_docs/using_cascade/in_depth/freshness_and_fallback.md

-# Time, Freshness and Fallback
+# Freshness, Fallback and Time

 The combination of freshness and fallback freshness enables applications to specify their requirements in both typical online, online with network failure, and offline scenarios.